 When you have a migraine attack you may ask, what can I do to soothe my headache?
 Fortunately, there are some natural remedies you can use.
 If you are looking for a more natural way to treat your headaches, try some of the remedies in this article.
+Also, you can learn more about different types of migraine, their symptoms, causes and treatments here.

 How do natural remedies work?